-- Over the quarter, Franklin Federal Tax-Free Income Fund fared worse than its benchmark, the Bloomberg Municipal Bond Index. - The fund's yield curve positioning detracted from relative performance during the quarter, primarily driven by our overweight to muni bonds with 20 or more years to maturity and underweight to muni bonds with two years to maturity.
-However, this was partially offset by our underweight to muni bonds with 10 years to maturity, which limited some of the losses. - Rating allocations benefited relative returns for the period, led by our overweights to bonds with no external credit rating and BBB rated bonds, along with our underweight to AA rated bonds.
-Security selection detracted from relative results, particularly due to selection in BBB, AA and AAA rated securities.
+- Over the quarter, Franklin Federal Intermediate-Term Tax-Free Income Fund underperformed its benchmark, the Linked Bloomberg 1-15/10 Year Muni Bond Index. - The fund's yield curve positioning detracted from relative performance during the first quarter, primarily driven by our overweight to muni bonds with 20 or more years to maturity and underweight to muni bonds with two years to maturity.
+However, this was partially offset by our underweight to muni bonds with 10 years to maturity and overweight to muni bonds with five years to maturity, which limited some of the losses. - Rating allocations benefited relative returns for the period, led by our overweights to bonds with no external credit rating, BBB rated bonds and A rated bonds.
+Security selection detracted from relative results, particularly due to selection in A, BBB and AA rated securities.